Senior Professionals: Don’t Quit Your Job Too Soon!

 Were you recently passed over for a promotion or having trouble with your boss?
 Unhappy in your job?
 Looking to level up?

-The easy answer might seem to quit your current job and fully focus on your search, but it’s probably not the right answer.
-One of the top reasons why that may not be the right choice is that “unemployment discrimination” is a real thing.
+The easy answer might seem to quit your current job and fully focus on your search, but it’s probably not the best answer.
+One of the top reasons quitting isn’t the smartest choice is that “unemployment discrimination” is a real thing.
 Both research and anecdotal evidence have found it’s harder to find a job when you’re unemployed than if you’re job searching while you’ve got a job.

 According to “The Science of the Job Search (2018)” survey by TalentWorks, “People who showed they were currently employed (even if creatively) saw a 149% hireability boost compared to their previously-fired or laid-off competitors.”